Specific learning disabilities in children: Evaluation

 Learning disabilities (LD) are a heterogeneous group of disorders characterized by the unexpected failure of an individual to acquire, retrieve, and use information competently.
 They are the most severe, pervasive, and chronic form of learning difficulty in children with average or above-average intellectual abilities [1,2].

 LD have a multifactorial etiology .
 They typically manifest as a failure to acquire reading, writing, or math skills at grade- and age-expected levels.
 Learning problems that are outside of these traditional core domains, such as memory problems, attention problems, and difficulty managing social interactions, are not typically considered to be LD.
-However, they may affect reading, writing, and math and may be a separate focus for intervention.
+However, they may affect reading, writing, and math and may also require intervention.

 The evaluation of children with LD will be presented here.
 The clinical features, management, and prognosis of LD and the role of the primary care provider are discussed separately.
 (See "Specific learning disabilities in children: Clinical features" and "Specific learning disabilities in children: Educational management" and "Specific learning disabilities in children: Role of the primary care provider".)